Israeli hostage deal protests: Protests

-2023 - Early protests
+2023

 On 11 November 2023, thousands of Israelis rallied in Tel Aviv to demand the release of the hostages.

 On 18 November 2023, Tens of thousands of Israelis, including families of Gaza captives, completed a five-day march from Tel Aviv to Jerusalem, demanding the Israeli government prioritize the hostage deal.
 Hours after the march, Netanyahu said: "We walk with you, I walk with you.
 All of Israel walks by your side".

 On 25 November 2023, approximately 100,000 people gathered at Hostage Square in Tel Aviv to mark "50 Days of Hell" since the Hamas-led attack on Israel.

-January 2024
+2024

 On 28 January 2024, police arrested several protesters in Kaplan Interchange in Tel Aviv, while hundreds were dispersed by force.

-April 2024

 On 2 April 2024, a protest outside Netanyahu's residence turned into clashes with police.
 Five people were arrested and one officer was injured in the melee.

 On 6 April 2024, during an anti-government rally in Tel Aviv, a driver deliberately accelerated into a crowd of protesters, injuring five.

-June 2024

 On 18 June 2024, a protest took place on Gaza Street in Jerusalem near Netanyahu's residence.
 It soon turned into riots; three people were injured and nine were arrested.

 On 27 June 2024, the protest organizers announced "civil strike day", blocking Highway 4 and Ayalon Highway, as well as other routes in Israel, while lighting fires.

-July 2024

 On 20 July 2024, thousands of protesters rallied in Tel Aviv, demanding that Netanyahu stay in Israel to continue talks with Hamas in order to reach a hostage deal.
 Right-wing counter protesters threw stones at them and minor clashes occurred.